 Local plan

-Start with USGS 06436180 and the Deadwood trail corridor, then decide whether to stay high, slide toward Whitewood, or use a Spearfish backup.
+Start with USGS 06436180 and the Deadwood trail area, then decide whether to stay high, slide toward Whitewood, or use a Spearfish backup.

 Backup water